calum74/sequence/README.md

 _Sequence_ provides a simple, efficient and uniform way to create, pass and manipulate sequences in C++.
 It aims to do two things:

-- Provide a lightweight abstraction for creating and passing sequences
+- Provide a unified & lightweight abstraction for creating and passing sequences
 - Provide a [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/)-style library for transforming and manipulating sequences

-It was born out of the very basic frustration of "how do I actually pass a list to a function".
+It was motivated by the very basic frustration of "how do I actually pass a list to a function".
 Unfortunately, C++ provides far too many options, and they all have their drawbacks.

 To solve this, we introduce a universal type, `sequence<T>` that represents any sequence of type `T`. `sequence<T>` unifies the plethora of abstractions that exist in C++, such as: iterator-pairs, ranges, C strings, arrays, pointers, containers, initializer lists, varargs and variadic templates.